MaheshKumar1533/OLX_clone/REDESIGN_CHANGES.md

 Before running the application, ensure:

-1. ✅ All URL references updated from `products:home` to appropriate new URLs
+1. ✅ All URL references updated from `products:landing` to appropriate new URLs
 2. ✅ Navigation links working correctly
 3. ✅ Loading screen appears and disappears properly
 4. ✅ All animations are smooth and not causing performance issues